10 Obstacles to Writing a Book and How to Conquer Them

 The most challenging part was getting over my self-cringe in the beginning.
 I was terrified.
 I was embarrassed at how much I wanted to tell my story, and afraid that what I found momentous and profound would seem trivial and whingey to other people.
 I was also very afraid of people being kind to me for the sake of having to give feedback, you know that tepid, “oh good effort, keep trying” kind of vibe.

 The good news?
 Once Linda started writing, she discovered her fears were unfounded.
-She had a story to tell and she had what it takes to tell it.
+She had a story to tell and she had what it took to tell it.

 But this didn’t happen.
 I found the feedback genuine and supportive.
 It helped that people seemed to like my story, I would have found it difficult if no one had got it.